 - Volke also charges for his services—as a thief in Path of Radiance, 50 gold per lock picked; as an assassin in the same game, 50,000 one-time, and all locks picked afterward are free.
 Radiant Dawn plays with this characterization, however; while he does cost a 3,000 gold one-time fee for his services for the rest of the game (and you only get him very late in said game), he comes with a weapon that, by itself, normally costs about four times that, and is a worthwhile fighter in and of himself—in short, he's giving you a bargain.
 Volke also has a Running Gag along these lines; while he charges reasonable prices for his regular services, he charges far higher prices for "tasks" not part of his regular services (such as eating meals with the rest of the company), or to learn his real motivations—in other words, things he doesn't want to do.

-- Humorously subverted in Fire Emblem: Awakening.
-A group of assassins attack the palace to kill the current ruler, but one thief lets on that they were only informed to kill her once they were five feet from her room, and he was led to believe they were just robbing her blind.
-If the player has Chrom talk to him, he explains his situation to Chrom, who offers to have him join the good side.
-Gaius (the thief) says he'll only do it for pay.
-Chrom is a little peeved at this, but reaches for some cash anyway, only to drop a bag.
-Gaius looks inside and, accompanied by the delightful voice clip of "sugar...", decides to defect to the good side if he gets to keep the bag.
+- Humorously subverted in Fire Emblem Awakening.
+A group of assassins attack the Ylissean palace to kill the current ruler, but one thief named Gaius lets on that they were only told to kill her once they were five feet from her room, and he was led to believe they were just robbing her blind and he really doesn't want her to die.
+If the player has the ruler's younger brother Chrom talk to Gaius, he explains his situation to Chrom, who offers to have him join the good side.
+Gaius says he'll only do it for pay.
+Chrom is a little peeved at this, but reaches for some cash anyway, only to drop a bag; Gaius looks inside and, accompanied by the delightful voice clip of "sugar...", decides to defect to the good side if he gets to keep the bag.
 The contents of said bag?
-Candy given to Chrom by his sister.
+Candy that Chrom was keeping for his *other* sister, Lissa.
 Double Subverted when he says "don't worry about the gold-I'll take that later."
 Triple Subverted when he says quite obsessively "Unless you have more candy.
-DO YOU!?".
-Chrom says he'll check with his sister, securing his spot as the thief on your party.
+DO YOU!?"; Chrom says he'll check with his sister, securing his spot as the thief on your party.

-- Tommy Vercetti from Grand Theft Auto Vice City is in theory only for the money, due to his boss's three million dollars getting stolen during a drug deal gone awry.
-He does builds loyalty with some people, though.
+- Tommy Vercetti from Grand Theft Auto: Vice City is in theory only for the money, due to his boss's three million dollars getting stolen during a drug deal gone awry.
+He does build loyalty with some people, though.
 In turn, Ray Liotta said he voiced Tommy Vercetti for the money.
 Which is the opposite of irony.
 Possibly.

 - Jimenez admits outright that he volunteered just because of the pay (he's contrasting himself to the various more idealistic members of the Schwarzwelt expedition).
 We're not exactly talking the most pleasant human on the planet here...